Scottish-Tech-Army/seescape-lone-working/docs/operations.md

 - Go to CloudWatch (enter `CloudWatch` in the search bar if necessary).

-- You should see a dashboard (the `loneworker` dashboard) with metrics.
+- The dashboard is named with the value of `${APP}`, which is normally `loneworker`.
+This shows how many calls to the Lambda functions of different types have occurred.

 - You should also be able to find logs for all calls to the lambda functions.